 Actions for the Diocese/Parishes to consider:

-- Environmental audits must be a prerequisite for all Church new-build or renovation projects.
+- Pay due attention to the requirement for environmental audits to underpin all Church new-build or renovation projects.

 - Discussions with architects, consultants and contractors should give due prominence to environmental issues.